Navigation

 Step 4: Synchronize the Data

-Now, go back to your DI project and click Add at the bottom of the Edit third party connection page:
+Now, go back to your Dialog Insight project and click Add at the bottom of the Edit third party connection page: Then, choose the Data type:For Salesforce objects (standard or custom), select among your custom tables in your list.

-Add opt-in(s) choosing from those in the list:
+Add opt-ins among those available in the list:

 Go to Mapping: